1 What is Active Record?

 comments_countcolumn in a

-Commentwill cache the number of existent comments for each post.
+Commentwill cache the number of existent comments for each article.

 While these column names are optional, they are in fact reserved by Active Record.
 Steer clear of reserved keywords unless you want the extra functionality.
 For example,